devadvance/terminalcheatsheet/guides/curl-rest-api.md

   <amp-anim src="/assets/guides/curl-rest-api/curl-get-output-en.gif" width="665" height="387" alt="Demo of basic curl command with file output" layout="responsive"></amp-anim>
 </div>

-If we want, we can see more detailed information about this interaction over the network.
+If we want, we can examine more detailed information about this interaction over the network.
 To do this, you can add the `-v` option to any `curl` command.
 Type `curl -v https://jsonplaceholder.typicode.com/todos/1` and press **Enter**:

 <div class="center guideimages">
   <amp-anim src="/assets/guides/curl-rest-api/curl-get-verbose-en.gif" width="665" height="387" alt="Demo of basic curl command with verbose output" layout="responsive"></amp-anim>